dotnet/docs-maui/docs/user-interface/controls/carouselview/layout.md

 </ContentPage>
 ```

 The default `FlowDirection` for an element with a parent is `MatchParent`.
-Therefore, the `CarouselView` inherits the `FlowDirection` property value from the `ContentPage`.
+Therefore, the `CarouselView` inherits the `FlowDirection` property value from the <xref:Microsoft.Maui.Controls.ContentPage>.

 <!-- For more information about flow direction, see [Right-to-left localization](~/fundamentals/localization/right-to-left.md). -->